girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/choosing-where-to-invest/discussion.md

 ![Roadmap](/assets/img/lets-talk-about-it.png)
 # SPEAK UP

-## Based on today’s reading and discussion, what advice would you give a person who is interested in investing in the stock market?
+## Based on today’s reading and discussion, what advice would you give a person who is interested in investing?
-<sparkle-feed-post assignment-name="Based on today's reading and discussion, what advice would you give a person who is interested in investing in the stock market?" ></sparkle-feed-post>
+<sparkle-feed-post assignment-name="Based on today's reading and discussion, what advice would you give a person who is interested in investing?" ></sparkle-feed-post>